New WI Voter Photo ID Rules

 - ID issued by a federally recognized Wisconsin Indian Tribe

 - A photo ID issued by a Wisconsin accredited university, college, or technical college along with an enrollment verification document, valid for two years from date of issuance.
+Also, the university or college ID must be accompanied by a separate document that proves enrollment.
+(May be used even if expired before the most recent general election.)
 (Please contact your local clerk, the Wisconsin Government Accountability Board or your college or university for specifications)

 * An acceptable photo ID is not required to include a current address.